cu2/KT/docs/persona_interview_questions_v2.md

     - favourite
     - you like
     - you hate
+- Why do you like these films?
-- Why do you like them? e.g. entertainment, escaping reality, intellectual, emotional, job/studies
+- Why do you like films in general? e.g. entertainment, escaping reality, intellectual, emotional, job/studies
     - give examples for each
 - Why do you hate them?
     - give examples for each